- Vision and Values

 Individual learning Plans

-Every pupil has an Individual Learning Plan reviewed at three points during the school year which comprises of:
+Every pupil has an Individual Learning Plan reviewed at three points during the school year.

-Our pupils are assessed continuously using MAPP’s Continuing Skills Continuum for our their Individual Education Plan targets (IEP) which enables us to monitor and ensure our pupils make progress towards achieving their end of key stage outcomes in their Education health Care Plans.
+Our pupils are assessed continuously using MAPP’s Continuing Skills Continuum for their Individual Education Plan targets (IEP) which enable us to monitor and ensure our pupils make progress towards achieving their end of key stage outcomes in their Education health Care Plans.

-Using this developmental approach to the curriculum, we put communication and interaction at the heart of our curriculum which is also proven to be effective for developing cognitive skills.
+Using this developmental approach to the curriculum, we put communication and interaction at the heart of everything which is also proven to be effective for developing cognitive skills.
+Our long term schemes of work enable individual learning needs to be addressed in a context that is motivating, enriching and broad.

 Specialist teaching approaches are successfully adapted to provide a structured framework for teaching and learning which benefits all the children.
 ICT is widely used to support learning, and augmented systems of communication (AAC).